 In Case Of An Emergency

-Issuable to people living abroad in emergency situations, such as a family member’s impending death and funeral, a missing or stolen passport while travelling, or a similar circumstance.
+Issuable to people living abroad in emergency situations, such as a family member’s impending death and funeral, a missing or stolen passport while traveling, or a similar circumstance.
 Validity period: usually one year from the date of issue.
 People can exchange a full-term passport with an emergency passport.

-The pope and Queen Elizabeth each have their own passports
+The Pope and Queen Elizabeth each have their own passports

 Apply For Visa